nmohoric/vaultex/README.md

 These default to `localhost`, `8200`, `http` respectively.

+You can specify a vault token to use instead of logging in using the environment variable:

+* `VAULT_TOKEN`

+Or the application variable:

+* `:vaultex, :vault_token`

 ## Usage

 To read a secret you must provide the path to the secret and the authentication backend and credentials you will use to login.
 See the [Vaultex.Client.auth/2](https://hexdocs.pm/vaultex/Vaultex.Client.html#auth/2) docs for supported auth backends.